yerty

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-In brief: Whistleblowing claims (public interest disclosure) more than doubled in twelve months, from 758 to 1,546 complaints in Q2 2025/26, a 104% increase.
-Of disposed claims, 30% settled through ACAS conciliation, 0% succeeded at a full hearing in Q2, and 84% were resolved without ever reaching a hearing.
-The backlog for whistleblowing cases grew 298%, the fastest of any claim type, and currently stands at 4,298 open cases.
+In brief: Whistleblowing claims (public interest disclosure) have more than doubled in twelve months, reaching 1,796 complaints in Q3 2025/26 (October to December 2025, provisional), a 102% increase year-on-year.
+Of disposed claims, 30% settled through ACAS conciliation, and 84% were resolved without ever reaching a hearing.
+The backlog continues to grow at the fastest rate of any major claim type.

 How many people are in your position?

 Whistleblowing is the fastest-growing claim type in the tribunal system.
-In Q2 2025/26 (July to September 2025), 1,546 whistleblowing complaints were filed, representing 17% of all single claims.
+In Q3 2025/26 (October to December 2025, provisional), 1,796 whistleblowing complaints were filed.

 Quarter Whistleblowing complaints Share of all claims